Creating a Gallery to Showcase Multiple Galleries in Divi

 F rustrated.
 That’s how I felt when I first started trying to create multiple galleries in Divi.
 Sure, there were plenty of Divi tutorials on how to create one gallery.
 But what I couldn’t find was how to create a gallery that has thumbnails of other galleries.
 Say for instance you’re a photographer who wants to showcase photos of food, models and landscapes.
 You’d probably want to separate them into their own galleries and not just display them willy-nilly next to each other … It took me forever to figure out how to use a combination of projects and portfolio in Divi to do this.

-For those of you who would rather read than watch a video, let me try and break it down how to create multiple galleries in Divi:
+A little ways down you’ll find a video describing how to do this.
+But for those of you who would rather read than watch a video, let me break it down how to create multiple galleries in Divi:

 - Create a new project. (not post, not page, but project).